AresMUSH/aresmush/plugins/mail/help/en/mail.md

 `mail/review <name>` - Shows messages you've sent to someone.
 `mail/unsend <name>/<# from mail review>` - Unsends a message if it hasn't already been read.
 Use mail/review to find the message number you should use.

-## Deleting and Archiving Mail
+## Deleting and Organizing Mail

+You can add tags to mail messages to organize them.

+`mail/tag <#>=<tag>` - Adds a tag to a mail message.
+`mail/untag <#>=<tag>` - Removes a tag from a mail message.
+`mail/filter <tag>` - Shows mail matching the tag.
+Remains in effect until you switch the filter or log out.

+Archived mail shows up under the 'archive' tag, separate from your regular mail.

 `mail/archive <#>` - Clears current tags and applies the Archive tag instead.

+Deleting mail puts it into the recycle bin, which is emptied when you log out.

 `mail/delete <#> or <start#>-<end#>` - Sends a message to the trash.
 `mail/undelete <#>` - Recovers a message from the trash.
 `mail/emptytrash` - Permanently deletes messages in the trash.

-> **Tip:** The trash is emptied when you log out, so you can recover a message until then.

 ## Reporting Offensive Mails